Anjie167/Anjie167/README.md

 # Welcome to My GitHub Profile! 👋

-Hello there, I'm Angie, an inquisitive learner who thrives on encountering challenges to expand my knowledge and skills.
-I have a passion for building better and more efficient mobile apps, constantly striving for excellence in my work.
+Hello there!
+I'm Angie, an inquisitive learner who loves building better and more efficient mobile apps.
+I thrive on encountering challenges that expand my knowledge and skills.
+Here's a bit about me and what I'm currently working on:

 ## About Me